-The financial statements have been prepared on a historical cost basis except for establishment funding from the Crown, which has been measured at fair value on inception.
+The financial statements have been prepared on a historical cost basis.

 Functional and presentation currency

 The financial statements are presented in New Zealand dollars, and all values are rounded to the nearest thousand dollars (\$000) unless otherwise specified.
 The functional currency of REA is New Zealand dollars.